 - Meet alumni who are attending employer information sessions and career fairs representing their current companies

-- CCE sponsored internship programs connect you with an alumni mentor, check out the STEP, CEO, CCASSIP, SCCEN, and CU GO programs
+- CCE sponsored internship programs connect you with an alumni mentor, check out the STEP, CEO, and CCASSIP programs

 - For students who have graduated, check out the Alumni Community which includes a University-wide alumni directory available through the Columbia Alumni Association.